knpuniversity/javascript/knpu/ep1-basics/event-bubbling.md

 > Top of the morning!
 I'd like to trigger a *click* event on you!

 Then, if there are any listener functions attached on `click`, those are called.
-Next, your browser goes up on level to the anchor and says:
+Next, your browser goes up one level to the anchor and says:

 > Ahoy Matey!
 I'd like to trigger a *click* event on you!